aortem/fingerprint-dart-auth-sdk/README.md

 ## Available Versions

-Transmit Dart Auth SDK is available in two versions to cater to different needs:
+Fingerprint Dart Auth SDK is available in two versions to cater to different needs:

 1. **Main - Stable Version**: Usually one release a month.
 This version attempts to keep stability without introducing breaking changes.
 2. **Sample Apps - FrontEnd Version**: The sample apps are provided in various frontend languages in order to allow maximum flexibility with your frontend implementation with the Dart backend.
 Note that new features are first tested in the sample apps before being released in the mainline branch.
 Use only as a guide for your frontend/backend implementation of Dart.

 ## Documentation

-For detailed guides, API references, and example projects, visit our [Transmit Dart Auth SDK Documentation](https://sdks.aortem.io/transmit-dart-auth-sdk).
-Start building with  Transmit Dart Auth SDK today and take advantage of its robust features and elegant syntax.
+For detailed guides, API references, and example projects, visit our [Fingerprint Dart Auth SDK Documentation](https://sdks.aortem.io/transmit-dart-auth-sdk).
+Start building with  Fingerprint Dart Auth SDK today and take advantage of its robust features and elegant syntax.

 ## Examples

-Explore the `/example` directory in this repository to find sample applications demonstrating  Transmit Dart Auth SDK's capabilities in real-world scenarios.
+Explore the `/example` directory in this repository to find sample applications demonstrating  Fingerprint Dart Auth SDK's capabilities in real-world scenarios.

 ## Contributing

 We welcome contributions of all forms from the community!
-If you're interested in helping improve  Transmit Dart Auth SDK, please fork the repository and submit your pull requests.
+If you're interested in helping improve  Fingerprint Dart Auth SDK, please fork the repository and submit your pull requests.
 For more details, check out our [CONTRIBUTING.md](CONTRIBUTING.md) guide.
 Our team will review your pull request.
 Once approved, we will integrate your changes into our primary repository and push the mirrored changes on the main github branch.

 ## Support